 But is all peel and stick equal?
 Well…no. What separates the good peel and stick from the bad are two properties: the quality of the paper and the quality of the substance used to create adhesion.
 One complaint we see online about other peel-and-stick products is the wallpaper falling and hanging off the wall.
 We also read complaints about peel-and-stick wallpapers that end up being thin and tearing easily.
-At Milton & King we’re proud to offer high quality, durable and dependable products that are in line with the expectations that we have lived up to since we started.
-Shop our peel and stick wallpaper.
+It seems that for now, the technology for removable wallpaper has some improving to do before it is considered reliable.

 DOES REMOVABLE WALLPAPER HAVE ANY DRAWBACKS?

 There is no product in the market that’s perfect for every person and under every circumstance.
 So naturally, there are a couple of drawbacks to peel-and-stick wallpaper.
 First, when you stick the paper to the wall, if you mess up you’ll need to peel it off and try again.
 With paste-the-wall, you can slide the paper over and move it a bit before the paste dries up.
 Peel-and-stick makes that much more difficult.